Last Revision Date: April 2021

 16. How long we retain your Personal Data

 We will not retain your Personal Data for longer than is necessary under the principle of data minimisation.
 User account details are stored for the duration of you maintaining an account.
 We will only retain your personal data for as long as it is required to fulfil the original purpose for which it was collected, including the purposes of satisfying any legal, accounting, or reporting requirements.

 If you ask us to delete your data, then we may not be able to provide you with all of the services offered from this website.

 Users may choose to use Fingerprint/Facial recognition/Touch ID as part of the Service.
 This data is not collected, stored, or processed in any manner by Juno.
 We advise that users should review the privacy notice relating to their device and its operating system before setting up any fingerprint or facial recognition systems.

 18. Data subject rights

-Under the General Data Protection Regulation (GDPR), data subjects whose data is processed by Juno are entitled to exercise certain rights against their personal data.
+Under the General Data Protection Regulation (GDPR), and UK GDPR data subjects whose data is processed by Juno are entitled to exercise certain rights against their personal data.
 These rights are designed to put Data Subjects in the driving seat when it comes to how their personal data is handled by organisations.

 The right to be informed